velozimen/Hsr-AutoSimUni/README.md

 # Planned Features
 Adding some visual verifications in Upgrade All Blessing to make it so the user doesnt have to specify its in the last 2 rows.
+Making it so it auto detects where the buttons positions